Canon SX60 vs Fujifilm X100F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX60 HS and Fujifilm X100F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SX60 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the SX60 and the X100F have been discontinued, but can regularly be found used on eBay.
+The SX60 was replaced by the Canon SX70, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX60 and the Fujifilm X100F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.